-The Colorado Historical Society, State Historic Preservation Office reviewed the Cultural Resource Inventory Form for the site in 1998 and determined the site to be eligible for the State and National Registers, meeting Criterion A and D.13
+The Colorado Historical Society, State Historic Preservation Office reviewed the Cultural Resource Inventory Form for the site in 1998 and determined the site to be eligible for the State and National Registers, meeting Criterion A and D.12

-9 Fell, James E., The Mining Industry in Colorado, Multiple Property Listing, National Register of Historic Places, 209-210.
+8 James E. Fell, "The Mining Industry in Colorado," National Register of Historic Places Multiple Property Documentation Form (Washington, DC: U.S. Department of the Interior, National Park Service, 2008), 209-210.